PerseusRealDeal/TheOneRing/README.md

 For semantic colors also listed in [the apple specification](https://developer.apple.com/design/human-interface-guidelines/ios/visual-design/color/) Apple Inc. doesn't give RGBA specifics.

-[Perseus Dark Mode](https://github.com/perseusrealdeal/DarkMode.git) takes RGBA from the semantic colors as it was released at the first time and brings it to early apple devices as adapted colors.
+[PerseusUISystemKit](https://github.com/perseusrealdeal/PerseusUISystemKit) takes RGBA from the semantic colors as it was released at the first time and brings it to early apple devices as adapted colors.

 | Semantic Colors Light | Semantic Colors Dark |
 | :------------------------: | :------------------------: |